jeremyButtler/freezeTB/README.md

 The installation steps for the command line programs, are not covered here.
 If you wish to install a command line program, open a terminal (for windows a developer terminal).
-Then do `cd programs/<program>Src` and `make -f mkfile.unix` for Linux/BSD/Mac or `nmake /F mkfile.win` for windows.
-Put the compiled binary in the desired location.
+Then see the instructions in each programs readme (all programs are in the programs directory).

 ## pre-compiled install